binohead/wowchemy-blog/content/home/intro.md

     color: "#F5F5F5"
     text_color_light: false
 ---
+`<p>There's a lot more to birds than meet your eye.</p>`

-##There's a lot more to birds than meets the eye.
+There's a lot more to birds than meets the eye.